nicmesan/react-redux-notification/README.md

 | type | string | None | false |

 - message: Text message to be rendered.
 - className: Class name to be applied to this specific notification.
+The library comes with an error class to render error like notifications.
 - unique: If true, it will check if a notification of the same "type" exists and if it does, will replace it instead of stacking it.
 - type: Related to the unique props, group related notifications of the same type if you don't want them to stack.